sageellefson0/binary-escape/clippy/CLIPPY-README.md

 ### CSS Styling

-Lastly, to keep formatting consistent, please refer to how I formatted my clippy in css:
+Lastly, to keep formatting consistent, please refer to how I formatted my clippy in CSS:

 ```
 .agent {